mattiasarro/confr/README.md

 Now `my_model1` singleton will be initialized with `location="/path/to/weights.h5"` and `my_model2` singleton will be initialized with `location="/path/to/some/other/weights.h5"`.
 This way they can both define an input argument called `location` and still receive a unique value at initialization time.
 We call `my_model1/location` as a **scoped argument**, i.e. the value of `location` is present in only the `my_model1` singleton scope.

 Note that you can still use the regular, non-scoped arguments along with scoped ones.
-For example, both `my_model1` and `my_model2` might define `img_h=confr.CONFIGURED`, and this value will be the same when initializing both singletons.
+For example, both `my_model1` and `my_model2` might define `img_h=confr.value`, and this value will be the same when initializing both singletons.

 ## References to singletons